Cable fault location: Transient method

 In the transient method, a breakdown is triggered at the cable fault.
 This effects a low-resistance short circuit for a few milliseconds.
 This in turn produces two travelling waves diffusing in opposite directions.
 These waves are reflected at the cable ends so that they then travel toward each other again in the direction of the cable fault.
 The waves are unable to pass the fault because of the arc produced by the short circuit, so they are therefore reflected back again as with the pulse reflection method, which due to the burning short circuit results in a reversal of polarity.
 There are various ways to decouple and analyse these transients.

 Route tracing and pinpointing

 Route tracing is used to determine where the faulty cable lies and pinpointing is the process of determining the exact position of the cable fault.

 Cable identification

 In cable identification, the faulty cables are identified from the fault-free cables at the already determined site.

+Blavier method

+The method was named after the French telegraph engineer Edouard Ernest Blavier (1826-1887).
+Faults were located from one end only, by applying a known voltage at one end of the cable, then measuring the current at the other end when open and then grounded.